flowchart

 }

-• If <condition> is true the block is executed (this is called one iteration).
+<condition> is a Boolean expression, usually involving existing variables.<condition> is true the block is executed (this is called one iteration).i <- 1 # initialization

 while (i<=10) { # condition